KimmoKAhola/The-IoT-Temperature-Observer/README.md

 The focus of this project has mainly been on the software side instead of the hardware side.
 I focused more on laying the foundation for code expansion rather than on any advanced sensor readings.

 The code for the telegram chat bot uses simple HTTP request to fetch/request data.
 This is not a scalable solution for larger projects but will work fine for personal use.
+Some improvements that can be made: use as little code as possible on the microcontrollers.
+The controllers should preferrably use as little computational power as possible and the logic for calculation should be done on another service.
+This gives us the option to improve the functionality of the bot service as well as decrease the power consumption of the microcontroller.
+The current implementation does not have the possibility to run without a USB cable which is a big limitation.